 Socrates does not have a permanent collection and all artworks are temporarily on view.
 A searchable archive of every Socrates exhibition is available HERE and our archive of over 1,000 participating artists is available HERE.
 Additionally, you can browse our digital library of exhibition catalogs and publications HERE>>.

-Each year the Park presents four major visual arts initiatives: The Spring/Summer Exhibition; The Emerging Artist Fellowship Program & The Socrates Annual Exhibition; The Folly/Function Architectural & Design Competition in Partnership with The Architectural League of New York; & The Broadway Billboard Series – all of which are described below.
+Each year the Park presents four major visual arts initiatives: The Spring/Summer Exhibition; The Socrates Annual Fellowship & Exhibition; The Folly/Function Architectural & Design Competition in Partnership with The Architectural League of New York; & The Broadway Billboard Series – all of which are described below.

 In keeping with our commitment to arts accessibility, admission to the Park and all of our exhibitions is always FREE.

 Nari Ward, Apollo/Poll, 2017, Image courtesy the artist and Socrates Sculpture Park.
 Photo: Nicholas Knight Studio

 Every year, the Park commissions one or more internationally recognized artists to create public artworks for exhibition in the Park’s landscape during the spring and summer months.
 In recent years, major projects by acclaimed artists including Virginia Overton, Nari Ward, Agnes Denes, and Meg Webster have been presented.

 Sable Elyse Smith, 2016, Image courtesy the artist and Socrates Sculpture Park.
 Photo: Nate Dorr